EMGuyant/inquisitive-nature/_posts/2022-10-24-power-bi-filter-context.md

 <br>

 ## The CALCULATE Function
 The `CALCULATE()` function can add filters to a measure expression, ignore filters applied to a table, or overwrite filters applied from within the report visuals.
+The CALCULATE() function is a powerful and important tool when updating or modifying the filter context.

 The syntax of `CALCULATE()` is:
 `CALCULATE(<expression>, <filter1>, <filter2>, ...)`